cgbryan1/comp423-course-notes/docs/tutorials/go-setup.md

 ```
 git push --set-upstream origin main
 ```

+???+ note

+    The --set-upstream flag creates a tracking relationship between the main branch in your local repository and the one in your remote repository.
+This flag can be shortened to -u.

 After initially specifying the upstream, you can push to your remote repository with this command:
 ```